open-resources/physics_bank/content/public/009.Work/Power/Mechanical Efficiency Definition/Mechanical Efficiency Definition.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Mechanical Efficiency Definition
+        title: Mechanical Efficiency Definition
+      part1:
+        ans1:
-    params_part1_ans1_value: The power output divided by the power input
+          value: The power output divided by the power input
+        ans2:
-    params_part1_ans2_value: The power input divided by the power output
+          value: The power input divided by the power output
+        ans3:
-    params_part1_ans3_value: The product of power input with the time during which the power is expended
+          value: The product of power input with the time during which the power is expended
+        ans4:
-    params_part1_ans4_value: The product of power input with power output
+          value: The product of power input with power output
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1